 Students may not withdraw from the University following the date of their last scheduled regular class meeting (when considering all courses scheduled into all sessions within a given semester).

 A student who withdraws from the University is not permitted to return to Oglethorpe anymore that semester.
-The student may return to the University the following semester unless more time away is required (as in cases of withdrawal for medical, psychological or similar problems).
+The student may reapply for admission to the University the following semester unless more time away is required (as in cases of withdrawal for medical, psychological or similar problems).
 The student must re-apply to the University in order to return; please see the policy on readmission in Sec.
-6.24.5.
+6.24.6.